Volgograd: Volgograd

 On 10 November 1961, Nikita Khrushchev's administration changed the name of the city to Volgograd ("Volga City") as part of his programme of de-Stalinization following Stalin's death.
 This action was and remains somewhat controversial, because Stalingrad has such importance as a symbol of resistance during World War II.

 During Konstantin Chernenko's brief rule in 1984, proposals were floated to revive the city's Stalinist name for that reason.
 There was a strong degree of local support for a reversion, but the Russian Soviet government did not accept such proposals.

-On May 21, 2007, Roman Grebennikov of Communist Party was elected as mayor with 32.47% of the vote, a plurality.
+On May 21, 2007, Roman Grebennikov of the Communist Party was elected as mayor with 32.47% of the vote, a plurality.
 Grebennikov became Russia's youngest mayor of a federal subject administrative center at the time.

 In 2010, Russian monarchists and leaders of the Orthodox organizations demanded that the city should take back its original name of Tsaritsyn, but the authorities rejected their proposal.

 On January 30, 2013, the Volgograd City Council passed a measure to use the title "Hero City Stalingrad" in city statements on nine specific dates annually.
 On the following dates, the title "Hero City Stalingrad" can officially be used in celebrations: